Skip links

 in Tags

-End of the current European-American Epoch according to Rudolf Steiner.
-Anthroposophy has its own concept of history: according to Rudolf Steiner our current epoch falls in the post-Atlantean period, since in his view the disaster that is said to have struck Atlantis in 7227 BC is a significant turning point in human history.
-This post-Atlantean period is divided by Steiner into 7 epochs, the current one being the European-American Epoch.
+The End of the Current European-American Epoch According to Rudolf Steiner.
+Anthroposophy has its own concept of history: according to Rudolf Steiner, our current era falls within the post-Atlantean period, since in his view, the disaster that supposedly struck Atlantis in 7227 BC was a significant turning point in human history.
+Steiner divides this post-Atlantean period into seven epochs, the current one being the European-American Epoch.

 2178